godotengine/godot-docs/tutorials/physics/ray-casting.rst

 .. image:: img/raycast_falsepositive.png

-To avoid self-intersection, the ``intersect_ray()`` function can take an optional third parameter which is an array of exceptions.
+To avoid self-intersection, the ``intersect_ray()`` parameters object can take an array of exceptions via its ``exclude`` property.
 This is an example of how to use it from a CharacterBody2D or any other collision object node:

 .. tabs::
  .. code-tab:: gdscript GDScript